 The combined program requires careful planning.
 It is recommended that this should begin in the first term of a student’s undergraduate career at SUNY Empire State College.
 The student and the primary mentor will consult in the planning of the undergraduate degree program so that both the undergraduate degree requirements and the 12 graduate-level credits from the MBA in Healthcare Leadership are included in the degree plan.
 Students must meet graduate expectations for academic progress and grade point average in their master’s level courses to remain in the combined program.

 Combined Program Admission

 Admission to the combined program is highly selective.
-Matriculated undergraduate students may apply to the combined program after completing at least one semerster at SUNY Empire State College.
-The admission application process includes a review and recalculation of the most recent 60 credits earned (minimum GPA of 3.2), two recommendations (one must be from his/her undergraduate primary mentor), and the admission essay.
+Matriculated undergraduate students may apply to the combined program after completing at least one semester at SUNY Empire State College.
+The admission application process includes a review and recalculation of the most recent 60 credits earned (minimum GPA of 3.2), one recommendation from his/her undergraduate primary mentor, and the admission essay.

 The preferred professional background includes 3-5 years in a managerial or clinical capacity in a health care environment or relevant experience in a related organizational setting.

 Applicants must include the following undergraduate level courses or their equivalent in their degree plan: statistics (3 credits), macroeconomics (3 credits), microeconomics (3 credits), and accounting (3 credits).

 Students accepted to the combined program will include the following 4 courses (12 credits) in their undergraduate degree plan.

 - HCLM 6005 Mastering Leadership in Healthcare Organizations (3 credits)

 - HCLM 6010 Analysis of Healthcare Markets and Health Policy (3 credits)

 - HCLM 6015 Health Information Management and Informatics (3 credits)